PetrovStark/easy-shipping/README.md

 # Easy Shipping
-Easy Shipping is a simple application for file (CSV) ingestion to automate the updating of cargo prices data process.
+Easy Shipping is a simple POC (Proof Of Concept) for file (CSV) ingestion to automate the updating of cargo prices data process.

 ## Stack
 - Docker Community